ezclib/mainlib/README.md

 2) Make sure you have unity installed, if not, head over to Unity's page and install it
 3) Run the unity file to play the game

 #Any Questions?
-Please send an email to jaykatyan@gmail.com
+Please send an email to jaykatyan@gmail.com or info@maymandi.com